StrangeRanger/dynamic-motd/README.md

 Last login: Thu Apr  9 18:41:23 2020 from laptop.example.org
 ```

-**Warning:** This is designed for Debian (11 and later) ~~and Debian-related distributions~~ only.
+**Warning:** This is designed for Debian (11 and later), Ubuntu (20.04 and later), and other Debian-related distributions only.
 For Debian 10 and below, and Ubuntu 18.04 and below, please visit the [old branch](https://github.com/StrangeRanger/dynamic-motd/tree/old).

 ## Dependencies